NikSchaefer/nextjs-boilerplate/README.md

 # ☂️ NextJS Boilerplate

-This is a NextJS boilerplate that comes with TailwindCSS, Typescript, Prettier, and Google Analytics, making it easy for you to kickstart your Next.js projects with modern web development tools and best practices.
-It also includes Vercel integration for easy CI/CD setup.
+This is a NextJS boilerplate that comes with TailwindCSS, Typescript, Prettier, and Mixpanel, making it easy for you to kickstart your Next.js projects with modern web development tools and best practices.
+It also includes Vercel integration for easy CI/CD setup and uses the shadcn/ui design system.

 ## Features 🔥

 -   🚀 Next.js: A popular React framework for building server-rendered React applications.
+-   🎨 Comprehensive Design System: Built with [shadcn/ui](https://ui.shadcn.com/), a high quality design system for building modern web applications.
 -   💅 TailwindCSS: A highly customizable CSS framework for building modern user interfaces.
 -   🔍 Typescript: A statically typed superset of JavaScript that provides better code quality and error checking.
 -   🔧 Prettier: An opinionated code formatter that enforces consistent code style for better code readability.
--   📊 Google Analytics: Integrated tracking of user interactions and events for monitoring and analyzing traffic.
+-   📊 Mixpanel Tracking: Integrated tracking of user interactions and events for monitoring and analyzing traffic.
 -   🌍 Vercel: CI/CD integration with Vercel for seamless deployment and hosting of Next.js applications.